Snapchat is one of the most popular messaging apps available, but it has a history of pushing out new updates that users don’t always love.

-- Open the app window and then click on the three dots at the top right corner of the screen.
+- Click on the three dots at the top right corner of the screen.

 Once all the groundwork is done, you’re ready to uninstall the Snapchat app from your phone.

-- Go to your home screen, tap on the Snapchat icon and hold.
+- Go to your home screen, and long-press on the Snapchat icon.

-- Confirm the action by tapping OK in the pop-up message.
+- Confirm the action by tapping “Uninstall“ in the pop-up message.

 Since the App Store only offers the latest version of Snapchat, you’ll need to download an older version of the app from a trusted source.